olasoj/social-media-app/README.md

 # Blog App Application

-A Blog Web Application that simulates the day-to-day operations of a post.
+A Social Web API that simulates the day-to-day operations of a social media.

 ## Authors